Alabama LLC Operating Agreement + Free Template

 Membership protection is a key component of the operating agreement.
 It addresses the rights and responsibilities of each LLC member, including voting, decision-making powers, daily responsibilities, performance, and satisfying standards.

 The voting provisions outline the members' voting shares and whether a simple majority can decide a vote.

 The contract should also specify how changes to the operating agreement are proposed, decided upon, and carried out.

-This third step develops a process so that current and potential new members know the rules governing the joining or exiting of the Alabama LLC.
+This step develops a process so that current and potential new members know the rules governing the joining or exiting of the Alabama LLC.